Wisconsin Student Loans

 Wisconsin may be synonymous with cheese for many, the state is also home to many public and private institutions of higher learning.

 The University of Wisconsin System is a network of public schools across 26 campuses that educate approximately 180,000 undergraduate and graduate students.
 Within this system, UW colleges include 13 community colleges that award students a two-year Associate of Arts and Science Degree (AASD).
 There are six UW colleges where students can earn a four-year degree, the Bachelor of Applied Arts and Sciences (BAAS).
 Students can either get their start in a two-year UW college and then transfer to a four-year campus, or start directly on a four-year campus.
-Students who would like additional information can review the 2014/2015 Introduction to the University of Wisconsin System guide.

 - University of Wisconsin, Madison